 Figure 15.
-Wind speed estimation time series for the IEA-22MW wind turbine.
-The proposed method gives a smooth, less noisy estimate compared to the I&I (green red line) for low (top plots) and high (bottom plots) turbulent cases.
-Constant $L_2$ (dashed dark blue orange line) results in lagged estimation compared to gain-tailored $L_2$ (solid blue green line).
-The actual REWS, as outputted by OpenFAST, is shown in by the gray blue line.
-Zoomed-in plots of 25-s time spans are provided on the right for clearer observation of the estimation performance.
+Wind speed estimation time series for the IEA 22 MW wind turbine.
+The proposed method gives a smooth, less noisy estimate compared to the I&I (red line) for low- (\mathbf{a}, \mathbf{b}) and high-turbulent (\mathbf{c}, \mathbf{d}) cases.
+Constant L_2 (dashed orange line) results in lagged estimation compared to gain-tailored L_2 (solid green line).
+The actual REWS, as outputted by OpenFAST, is shown by the blue line.
+Zoomed-in plots of 25 s time spans are provided on the right for clearer observation of the estimation performance.